PX4/PX4-Devguide/starting-installing-linux-boutique.md

 ### Toolchain Installation

-Execute the script below to either install GCC 4.8.4 or 4.9.2:
+Execute the script below to either install GCC 4.8 or 5.4:

-<div class="host-code"></div>
+**GCC 4.8**:

 ```sh
 pushd .